-To make sure your access to our websites, other online services, and mobile applications is secure; you should not share your log in details with anyone else.
-You should always log out of the website, online services or mobile app after each use if others have access to your computer or device, especially if you are using a publicly accessible computer such as at library or internet café.
+To make sure your access to our Services is secure; you should not share your log in details with anyone else.
+You should always log out of the Services after each use if others have access to your computer or device, especially if you are using a publicly accessible computer such as at a library or internet café.

 In addition, from time to time, we may share information with certain third party companies with which we have a business relationship, including AAdvantage® and Business Extra participants.
 These companies may send you offers based on the information you have provided us.
 Where we are required by applicable law, we will seek your consent prior to sharing your personal information with such third parties for marketing purposes.
-Also, as described below, you can opt out of having your information shared with third parties for those parties' direct marketing purposes by emailing us at firstname.lastname@example.org.
+Also, as described in the section titled “Opting out of marketing communications and sharing your information with third parties”, you can opt out of having your information shared with third parties for those parties' direct marketing purposes by emailing us at firstname.lastname@example.org.

 Please note that the laws and regulations of several countries, including without limitation, the requirements imposed under the Transportation Security Administration Secure Flight program, require us to provide foreign and domestic government agencies with access to the personal information you disclose to us and data that we have about you and your travel plans, history, or status, including both before and after a flight arrives.
-For example, American and other airlines comply with legal obligations in the United States (U.S.), United Kingdom (UK) and other countries to provide border control agencies and customs authorities with access to booking and travel data when you fly to and from such countries, including stopover or layover destinations or countries that you may overfly en route to your destination.
+For example, American and other airlines comply with legal obligations in the United States (U.S.), United Kingdom (UK), member states of the European Union, Uruguay, Brazil (BR), and other countries to provide border control agencies and customs authorities with access to booking and travel data when you fly to and from such countries, including stopover or layover destinations or countries that you may overfly en route to your destination.
 American does not have control or knowledge of the storage and use of that data after it has been delivered to the respective government entity.
-Further, to the extent required by law, we may disclose personal information to government authorities, or to third parties pursuant to a subpoena or other legal process, and we may also use or disclose your information as permitted by law to protect the rights or property of American, our customers, our employees, our services, or its users, including, without limitations, sharing personal data with public health authorities for purposes of combating infectious disease.
+Further, to the extent required by law, we may disclose personal information to government or law enforcement agencies, such as customs and immigration authorities, or to third parties pursuant to a subpoena or other legal process, and we may also use or disclose your information to law firms and courts, as permitted by law, to enforce or apply a contract with you or protect the rights or property of American, our customers, our employees, our Services, or its users, including, without limitations, sharing personal data with public health authorities for purposes of combating infectious disease.

 If you’re not an AAdvantage® program member and you want to opt out of marketing emails, you can click the opt-out or unsubscribe link in the marketing email you receive to manage your marketing preferences.
 You can also send an email from the email address you wish to unsubscribe with the word “unsubscribe” in the subject line to email@example.com.
 When you do this, we will unsubscribe all users with the same email address, even if they are registered AAdvantage® members or Business Extra members with registered preferences.

-If you want to opt out of receiving forms of communication from American other than marketing email, please email email@example.com with your request.
+If you want to opt out of receiving forms of communication from American other than marketing emails, please email firstname.lastname@example.org with your request.